Facebook Tips & Strategies

 By Spencer Lanoue

 Raising money on Facebook is one of the most direct ways to support a cause you care about, whether it's for a registered nonprofit or a personal emergency.
-This guide gives you the step-by-step instructions to get your fundraiser live and the practical strategies to help you reach - and even exceed - your financial goal.
+This guide provides step-by-step instructions to get your fundraiser live and offers practical strategies to help you reach - and even exceed - your financial goal.

 Why Use Facebook for Fundraising?

-Before getting into the "how," it's helpful to understand the "why."
-Facebook's fundraising tools are powerful for a few simple reasons:
+Before discussing the "how," it's helpful to understand the "why."
+Facebook's fundraising tools are powerful for a few reasons:

 • Incredible Reach: Your network is already on the platform.
 A single share from a friend can expose your cause to hundreds of new potential donors instantly.
 This built-in social sharing mechanism is hard to beat.